a2o/snoopy/README.md

 | Ubuntu       | `/var/log/auth.log`    |                                   |
 | (others)     | `/var/log/messages`    | (potentially, could be elsewhere) |

-For actual output destination check your syslog configuration.
+For actual output format and destination, check your Snoopy and syslog configuration.